 Road rage is a significant problem in Canada.
-The outcomes of road rage include threats, insults, violence, mischief, injuries and even death.
+The outcomes of road rage include threats, insults, violence, mischief, injuries, and even death.
+As road rage usually involves these behaviors, many ask: is road rage a criminal offense?
 This article will explore what road rage is and the legal consequences of road rage in Canada.

 What is Road Rage?